oxarbitrage/hsalsa20/book/tutorial.md

 z1 = 2 ⊕ ((14 ⊕ ((10 ⊕ ((6 + 2) <<< 7) + 6) <<< 9) + 10 ⊕ ((6 + 2) <<< 7)) <<< 13) ... <<< 7)) <<< 7) + 2
 ```

-The difference between the above expression and a `doubleround2` one is actually just the `+ 2` at the end, as `core` is defined to be a sum of each element of the `doubleround` output and the original input.
+The difference between the above expression and a `doubleroundR` with a `r=2` is actually just the `+ 2` at the end, as `core` is defined to be a sum of each element of the `doubleround` output and the original input.

 Now lets move on into the `salsa20` expressions where the input is a list of 64 objects instead.
 The 64 objects are reduced to 16 using `littleendian` and aumented back using `littleendian_inv`.